FJrodafo/University/SECURITY.md

 ## Supported Versions

-Be sure to download the latest [release](https://github.com/FJrodafo/University/releases) of the code, as earlier versions of the code may not be stable and may contain unsatisfactory bugs.
+Be sure to download the latest release of the code, as earlier versions of the code may not be stable and may contain unsatisfactory bugs.
+The latest release of the code can be downloaded from the following link: [GitHub](https://github.com/FJrodafo/University/releases)/[GitLab](https://gitlab.com/FJrodafo/University/-/releases).

-If there is no release, just download the latest commit from the [main branch](https://github.com/FJrodafo/University/tree/main).
-The repository can be downloaded via a zip file by clicking [here](https://github.com/FJrodafo/University/archive/refs/heads/main.zip).
+If there is no release, just download the latest commit from the main branch.
+The repository can be downloaded via a zip file by clicking the following link: [GitHub](https://github.com/FJrodafo/University/archive/refs/heads/main.zip)/[GitLab](https://gitlab.com/FJrodafo/University/-/archive/main/University-main.zip).

 ## Reporting a Vulnerability

-If you have detected any security vulnerability, please report it by filling out a specialized form [here](https://github.com/FJrodafo/University/issues/new/choose).
+If you have detected any security vulnerability, please report it by filling out a specialized form at the following link: [GitHub](https://github.com/FJrodafo/University/issues/new/choose)/[GitLab](https://gitlab.com/FJrodafo/University/-/issues/new).

 It's really important to preserve the maximum security, besides we appreciate the effort that this work entails to improve our code.